quarkusio/quarkus-super-heroes/ui-super-heroes/README.md

 Production builds are served using a Quarkus server.
 This server serves the compiled Angular application and an `env.js` file.
 This `env.js` file is generated at startup, and adds a `window.NG_CONFIG` property that the Angular application can read from.

 Currently, the `env.js` will expose just the `API_BASE_URL` that's set at runtime.
 This will control the base URL to connect to the [fights](../rest-fights) service.
 The default if unset is http://localhost:8082.
+You can control the base URL using normal Quarkus configuration, such as setting `api.base.url` in `application.properties` or an `API_BASE_URL` environment variable.

 ```bash